AutodeskGames/stingray-docs/source/sdk_help/introduction.md

  	Clone or download a zip from the GitHub repository, at <https://github.com/AutodeskGames/stingray-plugin-api-samples>.

+3. Create a new empty folder for your plug-in.
+You'll put all the files your plug-in needs in here.

-3. Set up a basic *.plugin* file that describes your plug-in.
-Every plug-in is defined by one of these files.
-It contains metadata about your plug-in, and a set of *extensions* that define what the plug-in should do when it's loaded.
+	In this folder, you'll have to create a new *.plugin* file to describe your plug-in.
+This descriptor contains metadata about your plug-in, and a set of *extensions* that define what the plug-in should do when it's loaded.
 An easy way to get started is to copy the minimal description from the ~{ Define a Stingray Plug-in }~ page.

+	You can also add an optional image called `thumbnail.png` in this folder.
+The editor's **Plugin Manager** will use this image to represent your plug-in.

 3. Install and load your plug-in into the editor and/or the engine, so that you can test it out as you work.
 You'll need to use the editor's **Plugin Manager** to find and load your *.plugin* file.
 You'll also need to manually copy any *.dll* files that you build for the engine into the `engine/<platform>/<config>/plugins` folder inside your Stingray installation folder.